 Eagle Australasia has been playing its part, providing MRO support to local operators of fire suppression helicopters.

-Eagle Australasia are proud to provide ongoing support to aircraft bringing such a vital service to the community.
+Eagle Australasia are proud to provide ongoing support to aircraft providing such a vital service to the community.